Back to all guides

 Main card The card that holds the real writing.
 Use this for the memory, date, place, or private sentence.

 Secondary strip A thin detail that adds context.
-Use this for a route, cafe name, color note, ticket copy, or tiny list.
+Use this for a route, cafe name, color note, ticket detail, or tiny list.

 Tab cue A small visible edge that says pull here.
 Use only one: tab, notch, exposed corner, or tiny label.

 Stop point The moment the page starts lifting, stop adding pieces.
-A page that will not close is not more interesting.
-It is harder to use.
+If the page will not close, remove an insert or a front layer.

 Use height, not thickness